sjw10/INDE-577/Supervised Learning/2. Gradient Descent/README.md

 As I have said earlier, there can be multiple minimums in a function, but through gradient descent, we are unable to tell whether or not a minimum is a local or global minimum.
 Thus, gradient descent can get stuck trying to decide between multiple minima.

 # Task
-In this module, instead of using any large datasets, I will instead just demonstrate the idea behind gradient descent using various functions like the quadratic function and the sine equation.
-However, I will explain and utilize gradient descent in more detail in the following module for linear regression.
+In this module, instead of mainly using any large datasets, I will instead just demonstrate the idea behind gradient descent using various functions like the quadratic function and the sine equation.
+However, I will explain and utilize gradient descent in more detail in the following module for linear regression, as well as offer an introduction to Stochastic gradient descent using the Penguins dataset.

+The penguins dataset basically offers various attributes of penguins that we can then use to classify the species.
+However, in this module I will not seek to classify the species but instead use linear regression to find the correlation between flipper length and body mass.